COVID-19 FAQs

 What should I do about my classes if I am in isolation and cannot attend my in-person classes?

-If you are in isolation, you may not attend classes in person or be in places where others are present unless it is an emergency or to seek medical care.
-Fill out the WCU COVID-19 Notification form and contact your professors to find out how they want you to keep up with your coursework.
+If you are in isolation, you should not attend classes in person and should limit exposure to others outside of isolation.
+Fill out the Student Assistance Request Instructor Notification for Absences Form and contact your professors to find out how they want you to keep up with your coursework.

 How do I isolate?

-If you test positive for COVID-19, apply a mask and fill out the WCU COVID-19 Notification form.
+If you test positive for COVID-19, apply a mask and fill out the Student Assistance Request Instructor Notification for Absences Form.
 Notify any potential people that you may exposed for two days prior to becoming symptomatic/testing positive.

-On-campus residents are expected to isolate in their primary residence off-campus.
-If unable to return to your primary residence, you must isolate in place.
-Isolating in place requires you to remain in your room with the exception of using the bathroom, seeking medical care, or in the event of an emergency.
-Anytime you need to leave your room, a mask must be worn, including going to the bathroom (masks are to be removed only during showering).
+On-campus residents should isolate in their primary residence off-campus.
+If unable to return to your primary residence, you should isolate in place.
+Isolating in place means remaining in your room and limiting exposure to others when using the bathroom, seeking medical care, retrieving food on campus, or in the event of an emergency.
+Anytime you need to leave your room, a well-fitted mask (N95 or KN95) should be worn, including going to the bathroom (masks can be removed while showering and brushing teeth).
+Masks should also be worn by the student and roommate(s) sharing a bedroom/shared living space.
 Disinfectant wipes should be used to wipe down common high touch surfaces in your room and after using the bathroom to maintain a clean community environment.

-While isolating in place, you are not allowed to participate in any activities outside of your isolation, including visiting others rooms.
+While isolating in place, you should not participate in any activities outside of your isolation, including visiting others rooms.

 My roommate/friend told me they tested positive for COVID-19, what should I do?

 According to the CDC you no longer need to quarantine for exposure to COVID-19.
-However, wear a high-quality mask (N95) as soon as you find out you were exposed starting from day 1.
+However, wear a high-quality mask (N95 or KN95) as soon as you find out you were exposed starting from day 1.
 Day 1 is the first full day after exposure through day 10.
-Get tested at least 5 full days after your last exposure.
+Test at least 5 full days after your last exposure.

-Commercial insurance companies may cover the cost of at-home COVID-19 tests that can be purchased at local retail stores or pharmacies.
-Find additional testing sites at Chester County’s COVID-19 testing information website.
+At-home COVID-19 tests can be purchased at local retail stores or pharmacies.

-NOTE: The best time to get tested for COVID-19 after an exposure is 4-7 days after the exposure occurred.
+NOTE: The best time to get tested for COVID-19 is 4-7 days after the exposure occurred.
 It is important to know that a negative test cannot tell you for certain if you are or will become infected.
 A negative test DOES NOT mean you will not develop infection and become positive following exposure.
-If you are determined to be a close contact, wear a well-fitted mask for 10 days.
+If you are were exposed, wear a well-fitted mask for 10 days.

 Is there a treatment for COVID-19?

 There are vaccines available to help build immunity and prevent serious illness.
 The FDA has authorized antiviral medication to help treat and reduce symptoms of COVID-19 in people that are more likely to be hospitalized.
-Student Health Services does not stock antiviral medications for COVID-19, but they are available from local pharmacies with a prescription.
+Student Health Services does not stock antiviral medications for COVID-19, but they are available from local pharmacies with a prescription for at-risk individuals.

 Where do I find a COVID-19 vaccine near me?